Progressive Governors Forum: The Secretariat

 The Director-General of the PGF since its inception in August 2013 is Mallam Salihu Lukman, a development economist.

 Departments at the PGF include the Finance and Administrative department, the Programs Department – which is further broken into the Governance Program Unit and the Legislative Program Unit, and the Media & Communications Department.

 Members

 Current members

 The PGF is made up of governors on the platform of the ruling party, APC.
-Members are as follows;
+There are currently 25 members, they are as follows;